-Your Guide to Online Short Stories and Short Story Apps
+Your Guide to Short Story Apps

 Short stories are one of my favorite types of stories to read because they’re quick and easy to enjoy when I’m on the go.
 Sometimes, I don’t have the time to dig deep into a novel and thus short stories are perfect.

 In this guide, I’m going to outline everything you need to know about short stories.
 I’ll explain the basics from what a short story is, how to write a short story, and apps you can consume short stories on.

 I have tried several places to share my short stories and flash fiction over the last 3 years.
 Here are some of the apps that I found most helpful for both improving my writing and growing my audience.
 You will also find really great stories to read.
 By far the best way to jump into the fiction world is to start reading and writing.
 Here are some places that are great for that: